ikyriak/ConsistentApiResponseErrors/README.md

 ## Consistent API Response Errors (CARE)

-The RFC7807 provides a very good definition of the problem details, and by using `extensions` it can be adapted for different API consumer’s needs.
+The RFC7807 provides a very good definition of the problem details and by using `extensions` it can be adapted for different API consumer’s needs.
 It is created to avoid the need of defining new error response formats for HTTP APIs.
 From my perspective, the issues of RFC7807 are that it is too generic (even for many common error cases such as validation errors) and doesn’t contain much useful information for the API consumers.

 The [Consistent API Response Errors](https://www.nuget.org/packages/ConsistentApiResponseErrors/) (CARE), which is inspired from the RFC7807, is an effort to provide even more standardized problem details responses (for example, for validation errors) by creating an open-source NuGet library to: